Texas LLC Name Search

 SOS Texas business search

-Check name availability.
+Check LLC name availability.
 SOS is another option.
 TX has limited business search options.
 If you want extra assurance that your potential company name is available even though the search tool indicates it, contact the SOS via phone at (512), 463-5555.

 Search business names.
 These are the two most effective ways to search Texas for businesses.
 Websites of the Secretary of State and agencies from other states (depending on which state they are) provide a business search tool.
 You might also want to explore other states.